raas-dev/configent/README.md

 - 95% consistent user experience both on macOS and the beloved Linux distros
 - There is only one way to install, update and change language and tool versions
 - If something switches context faster than `tmux` and `zsh`, we'll switch to it
-- The secure open source web browser, VSCode and a killer terminal.
+- Secure open web browser, AI-first editor and a killer terminal.
 That's it.

 | ![Screenshot of Brave Browser and VSCode with tmux and zsh](ui/target.webp) |
 | --------------------------------------------------------------------------- |